dkubek/mcf-simplex-analyzer/thesis/draft/thesis.md

 [TODO] Theoretical results (duality)

 However, as LP is a generic tool, there often exist specialized algorithms for a given problem offering better performance.
-It is then usefull to use LP if such algorithm is not known or devising such algorithm is too costly.
+It is then useful to use LP if such algorithm is not known or devising such algorithm is too costly.

-*[ Where to find detailed descriptions of linear programming ]*

-For a more detailed discussion of LP see:
-[ Matousek, Chvatal ]

 ## LP algorithms